deta/cloud-docs/docs/micros/visor.md

 The Deta Visor offers a user interface for you to see a live view of all the events (logs) processed by your Micro.
 You can use it to monitor and debug your requests, test your endpoints by sending requests, and more.

+By default, Visor is disabled, to enable it run `deta visor enable` in your terminal inside you Micro's source code.

 ### Opening Visor
 <Tabs
     defaultValue="browser"